 - Here is what I CAN do: If someone has stolen/edited your work and you wish to make it clear what has happened, you may contact me and have me edit your pasta to contain an author’s note explaining the situation.
 Here is an example of what I mean.

-- I am currently NOT taking applications for any of these positions.
-The way our system is set up, it’s simply too dangerous to allow a complete stranger access.
-Trust us, the previous team learned this the hard way.
+I am currently NOT taking applications for any of these positions.
+The way our submission system is set up, it’s simply too dangerous to allow a complete stranger access.
+Trust me, the previous team learned this the hard way.
 The last thing I want to do is pick the wrong person and have them decide to delete the entire submission queue because they had a bad day, you know?
-I am actively trying to find a second person, but it may take awhile because not many people can both be trusted and want to deal with the feedback that this site gets.

-If you’ve read the rest of the FAQ, this should already be clear, but for those of you who need things spelled out succinctly:
+If you’ve read the rest of the FAQ, this should already be clear, but for those of you who need things spelled out:

 - For COMMENTS: Attempting to submit a pasta via comments, attempting to obtain/reveal personal information about myself or ANYONE ELSE (authors, other comment-leavers, Creepypasta YouTubers, etc), offensive slurs (racial, homophobic, nationalistic, sexist, religious, etc), deeply personal attacks on myself or anyone else (this means no attacking other comment-leavers or authors for what you perceive as their religious beliefs, orientation, etc), as well as excessive spamming (do not treat the comments section as your own personal message board for you and your friends on topics unrelated to Creepypasta – this is a waste of my time and server space) will result in the comments being marked as “spam” and thus rejected.
 The anti-spam filter that I use is “smart” and if I mark a person’s comment as spam, it will remember the IP and email address and start automatically deleting future comments from that person.
 If what you post is really beyond the pale or a repeated offense that somehow the filter doesn’t catch, I will manually blacklist you.